-Click here to learn more about Calder Classics summer 2019 Latin and Ancient Greek programs for High School students!!
+Click here to learn more about Calder Classics spring and summer 2019 Latin and Ancient Greek programs for High School students!!

 In the year 79 CE Mount Vesuvius erupted, burying the city of Pompeii under 20 feet of ash and pumice.
 The city was then lost for over 1,500 years until its initial rediscovery in 1599.
 Because it was so well preserved, it remains one of the best archaeological sources for ancient Roman culture.
 Check out some of its strangest artifacts below...